Tag: community

 Matthew 25:14–30; Luke 19:12–27 (read online ⧉)

 If you’re like most people in the US, you have a retirement account.
 If you’ve retired, the stock market swings may not affect you very much, except for secondary investments.
-If you are not retired or have other significant investments in the stock market, your stock funds—your financial future and security—might seem pretty shaky.
+If you are not retired or have other significant investments in the stock market, your stock funds—your financial and security—might seem pretty shaky.

 If you’ve been taught to treat the stock market with a “long game”, then the current volatility isn’t too concerning.
 If you haven’t been taught that, you’re watching the stock market with acid indigestion when it falls and elation when it rises.